 Without a doubt, our garage has always been the most disorganised space in our house.
 Luckily no-one ever goes in there except us, which I suppose is also where the problem starts.
-Garages can quickly and easily become a disorganised, cluttered mess.
+Garages can all too easily become a disorganised, cluttered dumping ground!
 They are also the most unexciting space to organise, hence why I've put it off for so long.
 But I knew in the long run it would make things so much easier, especially because my husband enjoys building things, and I'm always getting him to do little jobs around the house.

-On The Organised You TV this Saturday, I'll be showing the garage makeover.
-Today I thought I'd show you the dreadful 'before' shots and talk about why the space really wasn't working for us.
-If this looks like your garage, then hopefully you get some ideas from Saturday's video.
+On the next episode of The Organised You TV, I'll be showing the garage makeover.
+Today I thought I'd show you the dreadful 'before' shots and talk about why this space really hasn't been working for us... some you may be able to relate to as well!

-We decided to build the garden shed so we could relocate all the gardening supplies and free-standing shelving units.
+We decided to build the garden shed so we could relocate all the gardening supplies and free-standing shelving units, and create more garage space.
 This is what it looked like before we did this: